WebexCC-SA/partner-summit/_pages/Advanced.md

 ===============================================================
 # Part 2: JDS APIs & Use Cases
 ### Lab Objective
-This lab is designed to teach you the concepts and functionalities of Customer Journey Data Services (JDS), both in regard to the JDS Widget that can be added in Agent Desktop as well as the API capabilities of the solution, since JDS remains an API-first solution today.
+This lab is designed to teach you the concepts and functionalities of Customer Journey Data Services (JDS), both in regard to the JDS Widget that can be added in Agent Deskpulltop as well as the API capabilities of the solution, since JDS remains an API-first solution today.
 You will learn how to use the JDS widget, how to add new customers (identities) to your JDS database as well as how to use the JDS APIs to extract information and act upon it.

 ### Pre-requisites